Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Details of our numerical simulations

-where $\ell$ is the number of isolated nodes of the effective graph. \footnote{If every component of an effective graph is an isolated node (i.e, $N = \ell$), then one can choose to define $W(T)$ to be either $0$ or $1$.
+where $\ell$ is the number of isolated nodes of the effective graph.\footnote{If every component of an effective graph is an isolated node (i.e, $N = \ell$), then one can take either $W(t) = 0$ or $W(t) = 1$.
 In our simulations, this situation never occurred.} An isolated node is an opinion cluster with $E(r) = 0$.
-We are interested in this weighted average at the convergence time and calculate the ``weighted-average edge fraction" $W(T)$.
-If each opinion cluster of the effective graph has all of its associated original edges of $G$, then $W = 1$.
+We are interested in the value of $W(t)$ at the convergence time $T_f$.
+Therefore, we calculate the weighted-average edge fraction $W(T_f)$.
+If each opinion cluster of an effective graph has all of its associated original edges of $G$, then $W = 1$.
 The value of $W$ is progressively smaller when there are progressively fewer edges between nodes in the same opinion cluster of the effective graph.
-In \cref{fig:G_eff}, we show examples of effective graphs with $W(T) < 1$.
+In \cref{fig:G_eff}, we show examples of effective graphs with {$W(T_f) < 1$}.